Iterative Qubit Coupled Cluster using only Clifford circuits: Clifford-iQCC

 The algorithm begins with the generation of a Hamiltonian in the form of a qubit operator and the corresponding Hartree-Fock reference state.
-In QCC, a quantum mean field QMF~\cite{QCC} state is chosen.
-This can be initialized to the same as the Hartree-Fock reference but also can include other $Rx$ or $Rz$ rotations.
+In addition to the JW and BK mappings, we employed for the first time to our knowledge the JKMN mapping~\cite{JKMN} for the QCC ansatz in VQA applications.
+It was found for this mapping that candidate $\mathcal{P}_{j}$ operators for the QCC ansatz must respect $1 \leq \lvert\mathcal{P}_{j}\rvert \leq N$ to achieve convergence of the total electronic energy (see Appendix~\ref{appendix:jkmn_for_qcc} for more details on this point).
+In QCC, a quantum mean field (QMF)~\cite{QCC} state is used.
+This can be initialized to the same as the Hartree-Fock reference, but also can include additional $R_X$ or $R_Z$ rotations.
 For this algorithm, we require that the QMF state use only Clifford gates.
-This means that only rotation angles that are multiples of $\frac{\pi}{2}$ are permitted.
-For the purposes of this work, we restrict ourselves to the Hartree-Fock reference state which has all $Rz$ angles zero and $Rx$ angles of $0$, $\pi$ depending on the orbital occupations and the chosen mapping.
-In this work, it is not necessary to use a QMF starting state.
-The only requirement is that the preparation circuit ($C_{prep}$) representing the initial reference state is composed only of Clifford gates.
-This means that one could utilize the other Clifford initialization techniques~\cite{mitarai2022quadratic, cheng2022clifford, Ravi2022CAFQA} and proceed with no further changes to the algorithm.
+This means that only rotation angles that are multiples of $\pi/2$ are permitted.
+For the purposes of this work, we restrict ourselves to the Hartree-Fock reference state which has all $R_Z$ angles zero and $R_X$ angles of $0$ or $\pi$, depending on the orbital occupations and the chosen mapping.
+Other initial reference states can be utilized, provided that the preparation circuit consists exclusively of Clifford gates, similar to the Clifford initialization techniques previously reported in the literature~\cite{mitarai2022quadratic,cheng2022clifford,Ravi2022CAFQA}.

-After the reference QMF circuit and initial qubit Hamiltonian ($\hat{H}$) are generated.
-The steps are as follows.
-1) Calculate the starting energy $E$ using established methods~\cite{QMFener}.
-2) Generate $\mathcal{P}$, the DIS of energy-lowering candidate Pauli words described in Ref.~\cite{iQCC}.
-3) For each candidate Pauli word, a) generate Clifford circuits corresponding to $\pm\pi/2$ using the CNOT ladder construction of Reference~\citenum{Time-Evolution}.
-Clifford decompositions for the necessary operations are
+After the reference QMF circuit ($\ket{\psi_0}$) and initial qubit Hamiltonian ($\hat{H}_0$) are generated.
+We first calculate the starting energy $E_0$ using established methods~\cite{QMFener}.
+The DIS of energy-lowering candidate Pauli words ($\{\mathcal{P}\}$) described in Ref.~\citenum{iQCC}, is then computed from $\hat{H}_0$.
+For each candidate Pauli word, a circuit primitive corresponding to $\pm\pi/2$ using the CNOT ladder construction of Ref.~\citenum{Time-Evolution} is constructed.
+Those circuit primitives are also Clifford circuits, as parameterized gates can be expressed according to the following identities:

-where $H$ is the Hadamard Gate and $S$ is the phase gate $\sqrt{Z}$. b) Use the Rotosolve equations to calculate the exact minimum (and corresponding rotation angle) for that generator.
-This is done by \begin{widetext}
+where $H$ and $S$ are the Hadamard gate and the phase gate $\sqrt{Z}$, respectively.
+Using a stabilizer emulator, such as Stim~\cite{gidney2021stim}, one then performs an energy evaluation for both parameters $\pm \pi/2$.
+The Rotosolve algorithms can then be used to calculate the exact minimum, and corresponding rotation angle for every generator.
+This is done by using Eqs.~\ref{eq:phi_pj}-~\ref{eq:e_pj}.